 A “qualified professional” is a biologist trained in the assessment of habitat requirements of the ESA-listed species that overlap with your project’s action area.

+Studies or surveys that do not require soil/ground disturbance are allowed.
+Wetland delineation, soil infiltration testing, and geotechnical drilling/boring are permitted.

 An aquatic resource, for the purposes of this opinion, includes: streams, rivers, ponds, lakes, wetlands, estuaries, or bays.
 The marine environment is not considered an aquatic resource, for the purposes of this guidance.